romkatv/zsh-bench/README.md

 thousands or millions of files.

 **starship** config uses the cross-shell [starship prompt](https://github.com/starship/starship).
-It suffers from the same performance problem as agnoster plus some.
+It suffers from the same performance problems as agnoster plus some.
 Starship is implemented as an external binary, so it has to pay the price of *at least one* additional fork+exec on every command compared to native zsh prompts.
-One fork+exec cannot account for the high per-command lag starship exhibits, so what gives?
+One fork+exec cannot account for the high lag starship exhibits, so what gives?
 Under the benchmark conditions starship [clones](https://man7.org/linux/man-pages/man2/clone.2.html) 159 times!
 That's costly.

 **powerlevel10k** config uses [powerlevel10k zsh theme](https://github.com/romkatv/powerlevel10k)